Unlocking the elements of the Brand Key

 In a nutshell, the roots are the historical strengths of the Brand, and they represent its past or where the Brand comes from.
 They often become key supporting elements to the Reason to Believe and therefore play a role in developing the brand benefits.

 The roots can be clustered in three main categories:

-- The Brand’s own history: beyond the origin, the key defining moments and periods of a brand’s history, e.g., Ferrari’s own Scuderia Formula 1 track record; Hermes development from a Parisian harness workshop to becoming the saddlers’ manufacturer for European blue-bloods; Ben & Jerry’s well-known hippy culture and unusual business vision, …
+- The Brand’s history: beyond the origin, the key defining moments and periods of a brand’s history, e.g., Ferrari’s own Scuderia Formula 1 track record; Hermes development from a Parisian harness workshop to becoming the saddlers’ manufacturer for European blue-bloods; Ben & Jerry’s well-known hippy culture and unique business vision, …

 - The geographical location (at the origin or current): while this is often very important for food and beverages – as it relates to the denomination of origin or geographical perception of a category – today, it is increasingly more critical in other types.
 Of course, “made in Italy” is synonymous with good quality in many industrial sectors, but also for tech companies, having, for example, founders who worked in Silicon Valley it’s usually a plus.